 - Contacts – Maybe you are not a microbiology researcher, but you know someone who is.
 Maybe you know someone who could find this useful, be it an NGO, a person who travels to developing countries, a place where the Buy1/Give1 program could be promoted.
 Maybe you have many followers on social media.
 We need to spread the word.
 Like us on FB and Twitter!

-- Funds – When you preorder a Faircap Mini filter you are donating funds to make a Faircap Family filter, which will be donated to an NGO or to a family, and you will support us to continue growing the project.
-You can also donate 1 or 100 family filters directly.
+- Funds – When you order a Faircap Mini filter you are donating funds to make a Faircap Family filter, which will be donated to an NGO or to a family, and you will support us to continue growing the project.
+You can also donate 1 or 100 family filters directly by contacting us.

 - Resources – What other resources we need?
 We want to collaborate more with academia and natural and social science researchers.
 We need to partner with large organizations (NGOs, Foundations, Companies) to scale up the project.
 Maybe you are a professor at a design or engineering school, or you are microbiology Phd student.
 We would like to involve students to improve the current design and come up with further designs so we could run a design workshop.
 Maybe you have access to research labs and we can do further testing.
 Maybe you work for a large company that could donate family filters as part of their social responsability efforts.